Calendar Views | FieldCamp

 How It Works

 Creating a visit: Click on any empty time slot.
 A quick-create form appears where you enter the essential details — client, job type, time, and technician.
 The visit appears on the calendar immediately.
+For full job creation options, see Creating a Job.

 Tips